planetaryutilities/kotar-support/README.md

 Product functionality, interfaces, features, and documentation may change between releases.

-Use of Starforge WebIDE remains subject to the applicable software license agreement, terms of use, or other contractual agreement governing the software.
+Use of Starforge Kotar remains subject to the applicable software license agreement, terms of use, or other contractual agreement governing the software.